 BIP-39 defined how to use a mnemonic phrase to store all the information needed for the recovery of a Bitcoin wallet.
-BIP-39 builds on BIP-32 and forms the basis of most modern Bitcoin wallets and by securing the seed phrase (mnemonic phrase) all future Bitcoin funds in a wallet can be protected.
-Also known as a seed phrase.
+BIP-39 builds on BIP-32 and forms the basis of most modern Bitcoin wallets.
+By securing the seed words (mnemonic phrase), all future Bitcoin funds in a wallet can be protected and recovered.
+Also known as a seed phrase or recovery phrase.

 BIP-32-based systems give special meaning to the layers in the BIP-32 tree structure.
-Lets the same seed support multiple currencies, multiple accounts, and so on.
+This allows the same seed to support multiple altcoins, multiple accounts, and so on.

 Boot ROM is a piece of code stored in a Read Only Memory (ROM).
-It is the very first code executed by the CPU when it is powered-on.
-Hence this code contains critical instructions to configure the system-on-chip (SoC) and allow the SoC to execute legitimate applications.
+It is the very first code executed by the CPU when it is powered on.
+This code contains critical instructions to configure the system-on-chip (SoC) and allow the SoC to execute legitimate applications.

 A brute-force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing a combination correctly.
 The attacker systematically checks all possible passwords and passphrases until the correct one is found.